csdurfee/csdurfee.github.io/content/the-public-gets-what-the-public-wants.md

 ### The public gets what the public wants
 One bit of gambling lore is that there are "public" teams that get bet on more frequently, regardless of the line.
 Like, your cousin who's a Cowboys fan is going to bet the Cowboys on Thanksgiving regardless of whether it's a fair line or not.
 He'd watch the game and root for the Cowboys anyway, but it's a little more fun that way.
 The Cowboys aren't just a random number generator to him.

 There's a social aspect to gambling now that I imagine didn't exist when it was underground.
-Lots of gamblers will "follow" bets that other people have placed.
+Lots of gamblers will *follow* bets that other people have placed.
 If the bet wins, I'm sure it's a cool communal thing to be a part of.
-But social media can act in opposition to the "wisdom of crowds" -- in places like reddit where users vote content up and down, the conventional wisdom is going to be amplified, and people with minority opinions are going to be suppressed.
+But social media often doesn't obey the *wisdom of crowds* -- in places like reddit where users vote content up and down, the conventional wisdom is going to be amplified, and people with minority opinions are going to be suppressed.
 If well over 90% of sports gamblers lose money long term, the majority opinions are going to be bad.

 I scraped betting percentage data from [sportsbookreview](https://www.sportsbookreview.com/betting-odds/nba-basketball/) (SBR) for the 2024-5 season.
 They don't say where they get the betting percentages from.
 If I had to guess, it would be MGM Grand, their primary source of other data.
 The SBR numbers seemed to indicate more *action* overall than a couple other sources I found -- the betting percentages were closer together.
 Other sites had games where there's 10% action on one side and 90% on the other, which seems implausible on a large volume of bets.
 So it's probably a pretty big site, whatever it is.